About the Buros Center for Testing

 I am unfamiliar with some of the technical terms used in a test review.
 How can I find out what these terms mean?

-Buros has identified three glossaries of testing, assessment, and measurement terms.
+The Buros Center for Testing has identified three glossaries of testing, assessment, and measurement terms.
 One or more of these sources should assist in your understanding of these terms.
 These glossaries and other useful references are listed under our Assessment Literacy page.
-Return to top of page

 I am a researcher looking to use a test in my next study.
 I have narrowed down my list of possibilities but cannot decide which one to use.
-Would you be able to give me advice on which one would work best with my research?
+Will you advise me which one would work best in my research?

-To qualify to review tests for Buros, individuals must have completed a terminal degrees (e.g., PhD, PsyD, EdD) and have had training in psychometrics.
+To qualify to review tests for the Buros Center for Testing, individuals must have completed a terminal degree (e.g., PhD, PsyD, EdD) and have had training in psychometrics.
 Reviewers are selected for their specialized content knowledge and their training in the fields of testing and measurement.
-Return to top of page

 How can I become a reviewer for the Mental Measurements Yearbook?

 If you have received your PhD, PsyD, EdD, or other doctoral level training in your respective field and have had training in psychometric evaluation (statistics and measurement), you may qualify to become a test reviewer for us.
 You may submit your information by clicking Become a Buros Reviewer on the Information for Reviewers webpage.
 You will be asked for identifying information and for your specific areas of interest and expertise.